Coder0951/Coder0951.github.io/index.md

 author_profile: true
 ---

-My main expertise is Spotfire, Excel , Python, R Script.
-I have also worked with various softwares such as Verint , Cisco Telephony/Unified Reporting , Avaya CMS, SharePoint to name a few.
+My main expertise is with Spotfire, Excel , Python and R Script.
+I have also worked with various softwares such as Verint , Cisco Telephony/Unified Reporting , Avaya CMS and SharePoint to name a few.
 Other programming languages I'm proficient are VBA, HTML , CSS , Js, Jquery.
+I'm currently working on learning Machine Learning and AI Neural Nets geared toward data analysis.

 -Spotfire
     -Data Wrangling